-The baths were inaugurated by Emperor Caracalla in 216.
+The Baths of Caracalla were inaugurated by Emperor Caracalla in 216.
 They were the most luxurious thermae of Rome.
+The grandeur was not conveyed just with sheer size, but with magnificent decoration of polychrome marble and mosaics.

 Happily, you can visit these magnificent ruins without the ruinous crowds of most of Rome’s historic sites.
 And gain insight into the life of Romans 1,800 years ago in the process.